getzola/zola/docs/content/documentation/content/shortcodes.md

 can only contain numbers, letters and underscores, or in Regex terms the following: `[0-9A-Za-z_]`.
 While theoretically an argument name could be a number, it will not be possible to use it in the template in that case.

+Argument values can be of 4 types:

+- string: surrounded by double quotes `"..."`
+- bool: `true` or `false`
+- float: a number with a `.` in it
+- integer: a number without a `.` in it

+Malformed values will be silently ignored.

 ### Shortcodes without body

 On a new line, call the shortcode as if it was a Tera function in a variable block.
 All the examples below are valid